-1. Confirm that chassis includes the inner rails and the outer rails.
-2. Align the inner chassis rails with the front of the outer rack rails (C).
-3. Slide the inner rails into the outer rails, keeping the pressure even on both sides (you may have to depress the locking tabs when inserting).
-When the chassis has been pushed completely into the rack, you should hear the locking tabs "click" into the locked position.
+1. Extend the outer rails as illustrated above.
+2. Align the inner rails of the chassis with the outer rails on the rack.
+3. Slide the inner rails into the outer rails, keeping the pressure even on both sides.
+When the chassis has been pushed completely into the rack, it should click into the locked position.
+4. Optional screws may be used to secure the front of the chassis to the rack.